ashikahamed221/weather-app/README.md

 ## Description

-A user-friendly weather application that allows users to check real-time weather conditions and forecasts for various locations worldwide.[OpenWeatherMap API](https://openweathermap.org/api).
+A user-friendly weather application that allows users to check real-time weather conditions and forecasts for various locations worldwide.[OpenWeatherMap API].

 ## Features